 Christina LaFevor, a May 1993 graduate, has participated in two internships in Indianapolis.
 LaFevor said her interests were broadened by participating in those internships because they assisted her in understanding the practical aspects of the insurance field.
 "They have enhanced my knowledge and skills about insurance," she said, "and have also reassured me that insurance is people business," the graduate added.

 The mentor program is yet another feature of the insurance program.
 Created to establish relationships between students and insurance professionals, students are paired with outstanding professionals who act as role models.
 "It gives them someone in the industry to connect with," Coleman explained.
 "They can take them to a national insurance convention, to hear a speaker, or even to dinner," he added.
 By participating in the mentor program, students gain knowledge that will ease their transition into the insurance industry.

-Forrest Sherer's Dinkel said he has been very impressed with ISU's insurance program and with its students.
+Forrest Sherer's President and CEO, John Dinkel said he has been very impressed with ISU's insurance program and with its students.
 "It [ISU] could send any student to another insurance program at another university and that program couldn't measure up."